Errors and Omissions Insurance

 Bundle policies.
 Depending on your industry, it's sometimes possible to bundle errors and omissions insurance with another policy, such as general liability insurance.
 For example, tech professionals can buy E&O insurance and third-party cyber liability insurance together in a bundle called tech E&O. This often costs less than purchasing each policy separately.

 Keep continuous coverage.
 Continuous coverage is key if you don't want to pay out of pocket for E&O lawsuits.
 While it’s possible to purchase coverage when you start a project and drop coverage when you complete the project, this cost-cutting strategy can backfire for errors and omissions and other claims-made policies.
-To file a claim, your insurance must be active:
+To file a liability claim, your insurance must be active:

 • When an alleged mistake occurs